Political career of Fidel Castro: Soviet support and U.S. opposition (1960)

+On 13 October 1960, the U.S. prohibited the majority of exports to Cuba, initiating an economic embargo.
+(An arms embargo had been established in 1958.)
+In retaliation, INRA took control of 383 private-run businesses on 14 October, and on 25 October a further 166 U.S. companies operating in Cuba had their premises seized and nationalized.
+On 16 December, the U.S. ended its import quota of Cuban sugar, the country's primary export.

 Castro's government emphasised social projects to improve Cuba's standard of living, often to the detriment of economic development.
 Major emphasis was placed on education, and under the first 30 months of Castro's government, more classrooms were opened than in the previous 30 years.
 The Cuban primary education system offered a work-study program, with half of the time spent in the classroom, and the other half in a productive activity.
 Health care was nationalized and expanded, with rural health centers and urban polyclinics opening up across the island, offering free medical aid.
 Universal vaccination against childhood diseases was implemented, and infant mortality rates were reduced dramatically.
 A third aspect of the social programs was the construction of infrastructure; within the first six months of Castro's government, 600 miles of road had been built across the island, while $300 million was spent on water and sanitation schemes.
 Over 800 houses were constructed every month in the early years of the administration in a measure to cut homelessness, while nurseries and day-care centers were opened for children and other centers opened for the disabled and elderly.

 Unemployment in Cuba fell significantly over the course of the 1960s and 70s, and a social security bank was founded in early 1959 to assist the unemployed.
-Seasonal unemployment, previously endemic, was eradicated by overstaffing in the new state farms and migration to urban areas which freed up jobs in the countryside.
-Many migrants found jobs in new public works projects, the army, trade unions, and security roles.General unemployment was also reduced through greater employment in social services and the bureaucracy, overstaffing in industry, the removal from the ranks of the jobseekers of the young and old through the expansion of education and social security, and the freeing up of jobs through mass emigration.
-Economist Carmelo Mesa-Lago estimates that from a peak of 13.6% unemployed in 1959, unemployment consistently fell to a level of 1.3% by 1970.
+Seasonal unemployment, previously endemic, was eradicated, and general unemployment reduced, by overstaffing in the new state farms and in industry, greater employment in social services and the government bureaucracy, reduction in the numbers of jobseekers through the expansion of education, and by migration to urban areas, which reduced demand for jobs in the countryside.
+Many migrants from rural areas found jobs in new public works projects, the army, trade unions, and security roles.
+Economist Carmelo Mesa-Lago estimated that from a peak of 13.6% unemployed in 1959, unemployment consistently fell to a level of 1.3% by 1970.